riccardobernardi/distributed-sudoku-solver/README.md

-- checking also the repetitions - antilagiarism
+- checking the repetitions - antilagiarism
 - some functional constructs - pygraham